marioroy/mce-perl/README.md

 MCE spawns a pool of workers and therefore does not fork a new process per each element of data.
 Instead, MCE follows a bank queuing model.
-Imagine the line being the data and bank-tellers the arallel workers.
+Imagine the line being the data and bank-tellers the parallel workers.
 MCE enhances that model by adding the ability to chunk the next n elements from the input stream to the next available worker.